 Before searching for OER, be sure you are familiar with the definition of OER and CC licenses on the Is it OER? page of this guide.

 The following links are great places to get started:

 You've found some great OER.
 Now what?
-Meet with an instructional designer for help determining the accessibility of the OER you locate, incorporating OER into your course, and/or editing or remixing OER to work for your course.
-For UAA faculty, we strongly recommend contacting Academic Innovations & eLearning for assistance.
+You will need to evaluate and possibly improve the accessibility of the OER you locate, incorporate the resource into your course, and/or edit or remix OER to work for your course.
+UAA faculty may be able to get assistance through Faculty Development & Instructional Support for assistance.
 APU faculty should contact the Office of Academic Dean (907.564.8261) to determine options for assistance.